Our Approach to self-healing AMPS & CRPS

 03

 By restoring the connection between the brain and the affected nerves, patients experience significant pain relief and improved function.
 Our approach helps patients regain mobility, reduce pain, and enjoy a better quality of life.
-For example, patients who were previously wheelchair-bound due to AMPS or CRPS have been able to walk and perform daily activities without pain.
-Our methods ensure that patients undergo therapy with minimal discomfort, allowing them to smile and enjoy the process of healing.

 How We Helped Mason Reverse His AMPS and Be able To Walk Again